 After all this, you may find yourself wondering why you’re not getting any traffic or sales.
 Well, there are around 645 million websites online today.
 How are people going to find yours if you don’t tell them about it?
 Means more work but we already know you’re not scared of that!
 Here are a few ideas to get you thinking.

 Getting a high ranking in Google is what we all want but it’s no easy task.
 It takes time and a lot of work.
 A quick way to Google is using Adwords.
 Pay to appear at the top of Google.

 Yes, it means you have to find more funds but it’s a quick way to get off the ground.
 The other advantage is that it will give you an idea of traffic, whether your site is working well if you have customers calling you you’ll understand their needs better.

 WordPress is actually a blogging platform so use it.
 Create blogs that are interesting and relevant to people.
 I hope you are finding this blog useful and that you’re benefiting from the information.
 The next post I write, you will hopefully be interested in and continue to read.
 Over time, I hope you’ll become a loyal follower and share the information I’m writing about with others that will find it useful.
 The same applies to whatever you’re doing.

 Don’t write blogs where you’re simply trying to get people to buy what you’re selling, drive people to your site with interesting and relevant content, then they may visit your site and look deeper, perhaps taking the plunge and buying something.

-Offer something for free on you’re site, a discount, an ebook, a free cake!
-Get the user to leave their email and you’ll be able to keep them up to date with new products, discounts and other exciting bits and pieces!
+Offer something for free on your site, a discount, an ebook, a free cake!
+Get the user to leave their email and you’ll be able to keep them up to date with new products, discounts, and other exciting bits and pieces!